zac-garby/zac-garby.github.io/content/posts/the-calculated-typer/_index.md

 ### Abstract

-We present a calculational approach to type checking, showing how type checkers can be derived from behaviour specifications using equational reasoning.
-In addition, we show how the calculations can be simplified by taking an algebraic approach based on a fusion property, and further improved by taking a constraint-based approach to solving and composing fusion preconditions.
+We present a calculational approach to the design of type checkers, showing how they can be derived from behaviour specifications using equational reasoning.
+In addition, we show how the calculations can be simplified by taking an algebraic approach based on fold fusion, and further improved by taking a constraint-based approach to solving and composing fusion preconditions.
 We illustrate our methodology with three examples of increasing complexity, starting with a simple expression language, then adding support for exceptions, and finally considering a version of the lambda calculus.